| | |

 For a higher vantage point, climb the Old Town Hall Tower (entrance fee applies).
 From the top, enjoy magnificent views over the Old Town Square and as far away as Prague Castle.

 Street level photography is of course another option.
-Amongst the market stalls, you can take vivid, close up shots of the colourful wares on offer, and of food and drink being prepared. |
+Amongst the market stalls, you can take vivid, close up shots of the colourful wares, and of the food and drink being prepared. |

 | |